reflectivity/reflectivity.github.io/projects/simple_model.md

 - the handling of units is not nice;
 - pre-defined units might lead to confusion (anstrom in the orso header, nm in the model);
 - more than about 6 layers leads to too long lines.
+- It is not clear what the numbers mean (and in which order) unless one reads the manual....

 ---